mserajnik/vmangos-deploy/README.md

 This is a simplified Docker setup for [VMaNGOS][vmangos] based on my [previous project][vmangos-docker].
-It aims to improve upon its foundation while providing a much nicer experience for the user.
+It aims to improve upon its foundation while providing a much nicer experience for the user and features a number of big improvements:

-It features:

-+ Prebuilt Docker images for both `x86_64` and `aarch64`, leveraging GitHub Actions; you no longer need to spend a lot of time re-compiling VMaNGOS every time you want to update.
-The Docker images have been completely rewritten and optimized for size and previously redundant images have been merged into a single one
++ __Prebuilt Docker images for both `x86_64` and `aarch64`, leveraging GitHub__
+  __Actions:__ you no longer need to spend a lot of time re-compiling VMaNGOS every time you want to update.
+In addition, the Docker images have been completely rewritten and optimized for size and previously redundant images have been merged into a single one
-+ The ability to run VMaNGOS configured for any of its supported client versions; prebuilt images for all versions ranging from `1.6.1.4544` to `1.12.1.5875` are provided
++ __The ability to run VMaNGOS configured for any of its supported client__ __versions:__ prebuilt images for all versions ranging from `1.6.1.4544` to `1.12.1.5875` are provided
++ __Seamless automated database migrations:__ by pulling the latest Docker images and recreating the containers, migrations are applied automatically to keep your database up-to-date
-+ A more transparent and easier to follow user experience; due to the prebuilt Docker images the number of different commands that need to be run to manage the server has been greatly reduced and thus it is no longer necessary to use various scripts to install, update and manage VMaNGOS.
++ __A more transparent and easier to follow user experience:__ due to the prebuilt images the number of different commands that need to be run to manage the server has been greatly reduced and thus it is no longer necessary to use various scripts to install, update and manage VMaNGOS.
 Instead, you can simply use the Docker CLI (or any other tool that is able to manage Docker containers)
-+ A much tidier repository structure; the server configuration can be found in [`./config`](config), everything else that is shared between the server and your host system lives inside [`./storage`](storage)
++ __A much tidier repository structure:__ the VMaNGOS configuration can be found in [`./config`](config), everything else that is shared between the containers and your host system lives inside [`./storage`](storage)

 The Docker images are built daily, unless there have been no new commits to VMaNGOS.
 Additionally, every Monday, the latest images are rebuilt to ensure